Abdullah-usmaniii/CW2025/README.md

 - **com.comp2042.RotationOperations:** This is an utility package extracted to handle complex matrix math related to rotation.

   + **BrickRotator:** Contains the math to rotate a 2D matrix tetris brick.

+## 3.2 Design pattern implementation in classes

+- **Command Pattern:** The GameInputHandler.java previously had a complex chain of if-else statements.
+I replaced the if-else chain with a Map that binds a KeyCode to a Runnable Command.
+This makes the code cleaner and easier to extend.
+For example, if you want to add 'W', 'A', 'S', 'D' support, you just add one line to the map instead of writing new else if logic.
+It separates the trigger key from the Action method.